By ROY MORLIDGE

-The 29 year-old Yellow Cab driver had been working the night shift to put himself through school and was very near to earning his doctorate from San Francisco State University.
-But what he believed to be a routine pick-up from Union Square to an upscale residential neighborhood would turn into a fatal trip that would leave him shot to death in the front seat and a city in panic.
+The 29-year-old Yellow Cab driver had been working the night shift to put himself through school and was very near to earning his doctorate from San Francisco State University.
+But what he believed to be a routine pick-up from Union Square to an upscale residential neighborhood would turn into a fatal trip that would leave him a shot to death in the front seat and a city in panic.

 HIS ASSAILANT – the passenger – was a serial killer that haunted Northern California during the 1960s and 1970s as he killed random victims, sent cryptic ciphers to newspapers bragging about his crimes and left a chilling portrait of a disturbed man who hunted people as a game.